cdunkers/sandbox/.github/ISSUE_TEMPLATE/task.md

----
-name: 'Task'
-about: 'Describe a piece of work '
-title: "task: "
-labels: ''
-assignees: ''

----

 **What needs to be done?**
 A clear and concise description of what needs to be done.
 Ex.
 The subrepo needs to be updated